 In this three-week Advent study, we read through the Christmas story as found in Matthew 1-2.
-Our story begins with the genealogy of Jesus, continues with his birth as told through the eyes of Joseph, and ends with the visitation of the Magi.
+Our story begins with the genealogy of Jesus, continues with his birth as told through the eyes of Joseph, and ends with the Holy Family’s journey out of Egypt.
 For the background of this study, I have used N.T.
 Wright’s Matthew for Everyone and Pope Benedict XVI’s Jesus of Nazareth – The Infancy Narratives.

 The book of the genealogy of Jesus Christ, the son of David and son of Abraham.